Money Matters Informational Sessions

 How can students and parents access the bill?

 Students can access their bills through Hokie SPA.
-Parents or guardians can view the bill if the student grants them access as an Authorized User.
-This can also be done through Hokie SPA under the "University Account Information" section.
+Parents or guardians may view the bill if the student grants them access as an Authorized User.

 Why don’t I see any yellow boxes or links on my eBill?